AdobeDocs/federated-audience-composition.en/help/compositions/gs-composition-creation.md

 ## What's inside a composition? {#gs-composition-inside}

-Federated Audience Composition provides a visual canvas that allows you to create audiences by leveraging various activities (split, enrich, etc.).
+Experience Platform Federated Audience Composition provides a visual canvas that allows you to create audiences by leveraging various activities (split, enrich, etc.).

 The composition diagram is a representation of what is supposed to happen.
 It describes the various tasks to be performed and how they are linked together.